JeremiahSecrist/lectures/01-metalearning-with-docker/powerpoint.md

 ---

 # Just get started
- - preparation is never perfect
+ - preparation is never perfect, so don't stress!
- - this is ok!
 <!-- After proper preperation has been made for your own learning experience it is key to actually start doing it.
 Go into this knowning the plan will never be perfect and no itenerary will be 100% completely for a project.
 Simply getting started is the most powerful thing you can do.  -->

 ---